 2. Identify Bounce Triggers

-We’ve all bounced from a website before, and maybe couldn’t even give a reason why.
-Marketers must discover the clues for why bounce rates are so high on their company website.
+We have all bounced from a website before, and maybe couldn’t even give a reason why.
+Marketers must discover the clues for why bounce rates are so high on their company website to avoid the bouncing.

 3. Streamline Homepage Design